Cognigy/Documentation/docs/en/docs/live-agent/notifications.md

   <figcaption>Live Agent Unread Notifications</figcaption>
 </figure>

-Click on the **View All The Notifications** to see all the notifications assigned to you.
+Click on the **View All The Notifications** to see all the notifications.

 <figure>
 <img src="{{config.site_url}}live-agent/images/LA-notifications.png" width="100%" alt="Live Agent all the Notifications" />
-  <figcaption>Live Agent Notifications </figcaption>
+  <figcaption>Live Agent Notifications</figcaption>
 </figure>

 ### Notification Types

-You can customize the behavior of notifications to get notifications when:
+You can customize the behaviour of notifications received.
+Here is a list of them:

 - A new conversation is created
 - A conversation assigned to you
-- You are mentioned in a conversation
+- Your user is mentioned in a conversation
 - A new message is created in an assigned conversation

-More details can be found under [Profile Setting]({{config.site_url}}live-agent/profile-settings/#notifications)
+More details can be found under [Profile Settings]({{config.site_url}}live-agent/profile-settings/#notifications)